benjis/messengerjs-rails/README.md

 Add the following to your gemfile:

-    gem 'messengerjs-rails'
+    gem "messengerjs-rails", "~> 1.3.0"

 Add the following directive to your application.coffee / application.js:

+    //= require jquery-rails
+    *
+    *
     //= require messenger
     //= require messenger-theme-future

 Add the following directive to your application.scss / application.css.
-There are four themes provided (future, air, block and ice), change the required stylesheet as needed.
+There are four themes/styles provided (future, air, block and ice), change required stylesheet as needed.

     *= require messenger
  	  *= require messenger-spinner
  	  *= require messenger-theme-future

 ## Versioning